-To submit, students should log in to myUHS using their Penn State access credentials, and upload image files of their official immunization records and, if applicable, any positive antibody titer blood test results.
+To submit, students should log in to myUHS using their Penn State Account, and upload image files of their official immunization records and, if applicable, any positive antibody titer blood test results.

 Submit health insurance information through LionPATH

 Penn State asks that all students submit their current health insurance information.
-After registering for class, your student should log in to LionPATH and visit the Health Insurance page to submit this information using their health insurance card.
+After registering for classes, your student should log in to LionPATH and visit the Health Insurance page to submit this information using their health insurance card.

 For more information about Health Insurance at Penn State, please visit the University Health Services website.